 After the end of the transition period: United Kingdom undertakings or organisations established in the United Kingdom but not in the Union, United Kingdom citizens who are not resident of a Union Member State, and United Kingdom residents who are not Union citizens (hereinafter ‘UK registrants’) will no longer be eligible to hold a .eu domain name.

-The transition period will end on 31 December 2020.
-At the end of the transition period, EURid will enforce the following measures:
+The transition period ended on 31 December 2020.
+At the end of the transition period, EURid enforced the following measures:

 1. New registrations

-As from 1 January 2021, 00:00:00 CET, EURid will NOT allow the registration of any new domain name by UK registrants.
+As of 1 January 2021, 00:00:00 CET, EURid does NOT allow the registration of any new domain name by UK registrants.

 From that date, EURid will allow neither the transfer, nor the transfer through update, of any domain name to a UK registrant.

 2. Existing registrations

-On 1 October 2020, EURid has notified by email all UK registrants and their registrars that they will lose their eligibility as of 1 January 2021 unless they demonstrate their compliance with the .eu regulatory framework by updating their registration data before 31 December 2020.
+On 1 October 2020, EURid notified by email all UK registrants and their registrars that they would lose their eligibility as of 1 January 2021 unless they demonstrated their compliance with the .eu regulatory framework by updating their registration data before 31 December 2020.
 They could do so by indicating a legally established entity in one of the eligible Union Member States, or updating their residence to a Union Member State, or proving their citizenship of a Union Member State irrespective of their residence.

-On 21 December 2020, EURid will notify by email all UK registrants who did not demonstrate continued compliance with the eligibility criteria and their registrars about the risk of forthcoming non-compliance with the .eu regulatory framework.
+On 21 December 2020, EURid notified by email all UK registrants who did not demonstrate continued compliance with the eligibility criteria and their registrars about the risk of forthcoming non-compliance with the .eu regulatory framework.

 On 1 July 2021, 00:00:00 CET, EURid will once again notify by email all UK registrants and their registrars that their domain name is no longer compliant with the .eu regulatory framework and consequently is moved to the so-called “WITHDRAWN” status.
 A domain name in the “WITHDRAWN” status is not in the zone file and cannot support any service.